mkshah605/Personal-Brand-Development/README.md

 # Personal-Brand-Development

 Earlier this year, I was selected as Fall 2020 Fellow with [bespoken](https://www.letsbespoken.org), a mentorship program for womxn in music.
 My work as part of this mentorship program includes developing my own artistic personal brand as it related to my music, data science, and everything I do.
-This brand development project will culminate in the coming months in the form of a new website that integrates all that I do and will holistically represent who I am.
+This brand development project will culminate in the coming months in the form of a new website that integrates my multi-faceted work, and will holistically represent who I am.

 An important first step to this is understanding where I am today in my personal branding and finding words to describe my current persona as I'm seen by those around me, and then using that to inform the artistic direction I want to move in.
 Data-driven decision making is at the core of what I do- both as a data scientist and as a person!
 So, naturally, I chose to approach this personal branding project in the same way, and created an anonymous survey sent to a pool of friends, family, and colleagues in order to gain a better understanding of how people see me and my work today.
 This repository contains the results and analysis from that survey.